bertramdev/grails-asset-pipeline/README.md

 Precompiling For Production
 ---------------------------
 Assets are now automatically precompiled into `target/assets` when you create a war file.
 This should further simplify the deployment process.
+During a war create, only the changed assets are compiled making your precompiler phase a bit quicker.
+If, for any reason, you want to ensure a clean assets folder, feel free to run `grails asset-clean`

 Serving Assets from External Storage Directory
 ----------------------------------------------